ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 * Normal LAN (for PC, tablet, use.) = 192.168.178.0/24
 * IoT LAN (for Shelly, cameras, etc.) = 10.20.30.0/24

-... the automatic multihost ("sudo iobroker multihost enable" and "sudo iobroker multihost browse") does not work, but only the old way (`iobroker setup custom`) see above
+... the multihost automatic (“sudo iobroker multihost enable” and “sudo iobroker multihost browse“) does not work, but only the old way (`iobroker setup custom`) see above

 ## Multihost with redis
-If a multihost environment is to be installed, in which the states are saved in redis, there are still a few things to consider.
+If a multihost environment is to be installed in which the states are saved in redis, a number of things must be taken into account.

-The file redis.conf on the host on which the states must be saved must be changed as follows.
+The redis.conf file on the host on which the states are saved must be changed as follows.

 ```
 nano /etc/redis/redis.conf